wowaudit/core/README.md

 # World of Warcraft Audit
-This is the back-end scraper engine that generates CSV files for the World of Warcraft Audit Spreadsheet, found at https://wowaudit.com.
+This is the back-end scraper engine that generates JSON files for the World of Warcraft Audit Spreadsheet, found at https://wowaudit.com.
 The code is open-source and while it's possible for you to play around with, it's not built with individual use in mind.
 Therefore, setting up the scripts can be difficult.